Fav0urDike/Cookie-sales/README.md

 ---

 ## Data Sourcing
-The data ws shared to me via whatsapp.
+The data was shared to me via whatsapp.
 It was in **.xlsx** format.
 It consists of four (4) separate workbooks namely:
 - 2017 order data – 817 rows and 8 column
 - 2018 order data – 860 rows and 8 columns
 - 2019 order data – 854 rows and 8 columns